tommitchelmore/portfolio/README.md

 This software is provided as-is and without warranty or support - while this is my personal website, please use the source code as a learning resource.

 ---
-Copyright (c) 2020 Tom Mitchelmore
+Copyright © 2020 Tom Mitchelmore